-As part of 43 clinic network, JFON-West Michigan began in 2004 with a site hosted at Grand Rapids First United Methodist Church.
+As part of 31 clinic network, JFON-West Michigan began in 2004 with a site hosted at Grand Rapids First United Methodist Church.
 In 2005, we opened a second sited hosted by First United Methodist Church of Holland.
-This past year, we opened a satellite in Traverse City to serve northern Michigan and Kalamazoo to serve southwest Michigan.
+This past year, we opened a satellites in Traverse City to serve northern Michigan and Kalamazoo to serve southwest Michigan.

 JFON was created as a response to the increasingly complex immigration regulations stemming from the Immigration Reform and Immigration Act of 1996.
 September 11th and the Patriot Act has exacerbated the situation, causing backlogs on new and existing applications and an increase in deportation orders.